-DigiCert will revoke a Certificate within 24 hours after receipt and confirming one or more of the following occurred:
+DigiCert will revoke a Certificate within 24 hours and use the corresponding CRLReason as per section 7.2, confirming one or more of the following occurred:

-- 1. The Subscriber requests in writing that DigiCert revoke the Certificate; - 2.
-The Subscriber notifies DigiCert that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-DigiCert obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
-DigiCert is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys);or - 5.
-DigiCert obtains evidence that the validation of domain authorization or control for any FDQN or IP address in the Certificate should not be relied upon.
+- 1. The Subscriber requests in writing that DigiCert revoke the Certificate but does not specify a reason (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2.
+The Subscriber notifies DigiCert that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn); - 3.
+DigiCert obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - 4.
+DigiCert is made aware of a demonstrated or proven method that can easily compute the

+- Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise);or - 5.
+DigiCert obtains evidence that the validation of domain authorization or control for any FDQN or IP address in the Certificate should not be relied upon (CRLReason #4, superseded).

-$DigiCert\ may\ revoke\ a\ certificate\ within\ 24\ hours\ and\ will\ revoke\ a\ Certificate\ within\ 5\ days\ after\ receipt$ and confirming that one or more of the following occurred:
+DigiCert may revoke a certificate within 24 hours and will revoke a Certificate within 5 days after receipt and confirming that one or more of the following occurred: